 - Offer lunch-and-learn programs on the facts about mental health.

-- Establish an Employee Assistance Program (EAP) that provides counseling and mental health support, and make sure your employees know about it and how to use it.
+- Establish an Employee Assistance Program (EAP) that provides counseling and mental health services and support.
+Make sure your employees know about it and how to use it.

-- Train managers on how to spot signs of stress, fatigue, anxiety or depression.
+- Train managers on how to spot risk factors and signs of stress, fatigue, anxiety or depression.

 - Have an open-door policy for employees to share when they’re going through a difficult time at home or are feeling overwhelmed.

-- Work with managers on how to help their employees balance their workloads and embrace a healthy work-life balance.
+- Work with managers on how to help their employees balance their stressors and embrace a healthy work-life balance.

-- Include information on how to deal with mental illness in the workplace in your employee handbook.
+- Include information on how to address mental health in the workplace in your employee handbook.

-It’s important to be proactive for mental wellness, too.
-By addressing mental wellness in the workplace as you would any other health issue, you can help open the door to productive solutions.
-Talking openly about commonplace mental health issues is an important part of a healthy work environment.
+It’s important to be proactive for emotional wellness, too.
+By addressing mental health conditions in the workplace as you would any other wellness topic, you can help open the door to productive solutions.
+Talking openly about commonplace mental health concerns is an important part of a healthy work environment.
 Don’t sweep it under the rug.

 Here are some things to consider: